Fair Pay for Women and People of Color in Maryland Requires Increasing the Minimum Wage and the Tipped Minimum Wage

 It’s time to give low-wage workers in Maryland a raise.

 - The minimum cash wage for tipped employees in Maryland is $3.63 per hour – just $7,260 a year.
-While employers are responsible for making sure that their tipped employees are paid the minimum wage, many of these workers are paid less due to wage theft and other illegal practices.
-Nationally, women are nearly two-thirds of workers in tipped occupations.
+While employers are responsible for making sure their tipped employees are paid the minimum wage, many are paid less due to wage theft and other illegal practices.
+In Maryland, women are 60 percent of tipped workers and 66 percent of restaurant servers, the state’s largest group of tipped workers.

 Raising the minimum wage and the tipped minimum wage would boost wages for working women and people of color in Maryland and help close the wage gap.

-- Increasing the minimum wage to $10.00 per hour would boost annual earnings to $20,000, an increase of $5,500 per year – enough to lift a family of three out of poverty.
-Raising the tipped minimum wage to 70 percent of $10.00 per hour ($7.00 per hour) would increase earnings for many tipped workers by $6,740 per year.
-Indexing wages to inflation would prevent the minimum wage and the tipped minimum wage from falling further relative to the cost of living.
+- Increasing the minimum wage to $10.10 per hour would boost annual earnings to $20,200, an increase of $5,700 per year – enough to lift a family of three out of poverty.
+Raising the tipped minimum cash wage to 70 percent of $10.10 per hour ($7.07 per hour) would mean an increase of $6,880 per year for full-time work, providing more stable and adequate base earnings for tipped employees.
+Indexing wages to inflation would prevent the minimum wage and the tipped minimum wage from falling relative to the cost of living.

 - Increasing the minimum wage would mean higher pay for thousands of Maryland women and help close the wage gap.
-In 2011, Maryland women working full time, year round were paid only 86 cents for every dollar paid to their male counterparts.
-Black women working full time, year round made only 68 cents, and Hispanic women only 46 cents, for every dollar paid to white, non-Hispanic male counterparts.
+In 2012, Maryland women working full time, year round were paid only 85 cents for every dollar paid to their male counterparts.
+Black women working full time, year round made only 70 cents, and Hispanic women only 45 cents, for every dollar paid to their white, non-Hispanic male counterparts.

 Raising the minimum wage would strengthen Maryland’s economy.